sarahgumbe/DELANI-STUDIO/README.md

 The site is not responsive enough for some devices. mail chimp API does not function properly.
 ## Technologies Used
-#HTML5,
-#CSS,
-#Bootstrap,
-#jQuery,
-#markdown,
-#BDD,
+HTML5,
+CSS,
+Bootstrap,
+jQuery,

-##Behaviour	Input	Output
+Behaviour	Input	Output\

-##Enter your name	Sarah Gumbe
+Enter your name	Sarah Gumbe

-#Enter your Email Address	gumbe12@gmail.com
+Enter your Email Address	gumbe12@gmail.com

-#Enter your message or comment	I would love to work with you
+Enter your message or comment	I would love to work with you

-#Press Submit		Pop up "Sarah Gumbe,we have received your message.
+Press Submit		Pop up "Sarah Gumbe,we have received your message.
 Thank you for reaching out to us
 ## Support and contact details
 If you have any question or contributions, please email me at [gumbe12@gmail.com]